 Dear Kavitha, For beginners and even people who have meditated for awhile, practicing with half-open and half-closed eyes is not easy.
 As a beginner, it can distract you from focusing on the meditation technique, and your practice becomes too physical.

 Dear Vishwas, Since I don’t know which breathing exercises you are doing, I can only respond in a general way.
 When you practice any breathing technique, you should not strain or overdo the practice.
 If you are experiencing intense pain,

-Dear Renatha, When you meditate, it is very important to relax first and to make an effort without tension.
-I don’t know what kind of meditation technique you practice but, in general, when you meditate you want to make sure
+Dear Renatha, When you meditate, it is very important to relax first and make an effort without tension.
+I do not know what kind of meditation technique you practice but in general, when you meditate you want to make sure

 Dear Ashutosh, You have expressed well the battle that each devotee of God has to face: How to keep the inner flame of spirit while living in the material world with its constant demands!
 Having a daily sadhana (spiritual practice),

 Dear Liu Shen, It is best to have a daily, regular schedule to meditate.
 The yogis recommend meditating twice a day, when you get up in the morning and before going to bed at night.
 But you can adjust according